abdimk/Slang/README.md

 ## About
 <p>Slang alows you to send and customize your LLM form terminal [No Tokens Required]</p>

 - This is in the early stages, so you might experience some issues.
-- You can basically do whatever you want with it!
-Note: I am not responsible for any illegal use of this repository.
+- You can basically do whatever you want with it
+- I am not responsible for any illegal use of this repository.
 - This is not for commercial use and barely works!
 - A lot of refactoring is still expected as this is part of my final year project.
 <h2>Installation</h2>

 ### Create a virtual python enviroment